Univ-Wyo-Education/S21-4010-a04/README.raw.md

 4. List the value of an existing account on the server.
 5. Make a request to just validate a signature with a random generated message.
 This will require implementing the serer code to validate signatures.
-This is in the `client-main.go` at line 129.
+This is in the `client-main.go` at line 161.
 When you get this to work the part (5) should be easy.
 The randomly generated message will be replace with the request to send funds.
 All the hard work for signing is done.
 6. Send a request to the server to send funds from one account to a destination account.
 The "sign" message part is missing.
 You will need to implement this.
 	1. Take the request message in JSON.
-	2. Create the `Keccak256` hash of the message string.
+	2. Create the `hex` of the message string.
 	3. Create the signature for the hash in (2) using the users key.
 	4. Send the request to the server with `msg`, `msgStr`, `signature`.
 This is in the client-main.go near line 133.